MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 > [!TIP]
 > Remember to **Enable Code Actions** in the settings for the AL Language extension.
 For more information, see [Code Actions](devenv-code-actions.md).

-In the `app.json` file, you can set the `NoImplicitWith` flag to disable implicit with when you have rewritten all code.
+In the `app.json` file, you can set the `NoImplicitWith` flag to disable implicit with when you've rewritten all code.
 For more information, see [JSON Files](devenv-json-files.md#Appjson).

 ## Suppressing warnings